Interrail: Global Pass

+The flagship product is the Global Pass, which allows travellers to cross the borders of all included countries by train on the pass.

-Country of residence
+Restrictions on travel in the country of residence

 Until the end of 2015, Interrail passes were not valid in the traveller's country of residence, although a discount was granted on journeys to or from the border.

 On 1 January 2016, the pass became valid for two free journeys in the traveller's country of residence: one to and one from the border.
 The limit exists to prevent people from using Interrail for work commuting and business travel.

+Since Eurail was merged into Interrail, non-European residents travel as if they do not have a country of residence: there is no restriction on trips in any country for non-European residents.

 Validity

 The Interrail Global Pass has the following validity options: